thinkbigthings/seebie/README.md

 The IDE can set up a run configuration to run npm as well.

-Note that the React app has a proxy set in `package.json` so that we can run the front end and back end independently.
+Note that we use vite to server front end resources and proxy to the back end.

 ### Server

 The backend project is in `server`, it is a web server for a normal web application.

+from the base project folder, we can run `gradlew` commands like normal.

 `gradlew :server:bootRun` is equivalent to `gradlew -p server bootRun`

+Alternatively, from the server folder, start the server with `../gradlew bootRun` or `../gradlew bootTestRun`

 ### Do a full build